agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 [Codebox showing trajectory with only a single step]

 Our approach to inference is slightly different than in the example at the start of this chapter.
-The approach is a direct translation of the expression for the posterior above [todo: label equations].
+The approach is a direct translation of the expression for the posterior in Equation (1) above.
 For each observed state-action pair, we compute the likelihood of the agent (with given $$U$$) choosing that action in the state.
 (In contrast, the naive approach above will become intractable for long, noisy action sequences -- as it will need to loop over all possible sequences).

 ~~~~
 var utilityTablePrior = function(){